boots-edu/textbook/source/original/week2.md

 A  __loop__  is a control flow structure in programming that allows us to repeat a section of code until some boolean condition is met\.

-Let’s rewrite our countdown function using a for loop instead of a while loop\.
+Let's rewrite our countdown function using a for loop instead of a while loop\.

 <span style="color:#569CD6">function</span>  <span style="color:#D4D4D4"> countdown\(</span>  <span style="color:#D4D4D4">count:number</span>  <span style="color:#D4D4D4">\)\{</span>